spcmd/stylish-dump/README.md

 Then source it in the browser (:source) or restart Firefox.

 Now you can hit `st` to quickly reload the userstyle.

+####Create backup of the stylish.sqlite database

+stylish-dump allows you to quickly create backup of the stylish.sqlite database with the following options:

+`-b, --backup <dest_dir>` Create a backup of the Stylish SQLite database to <dest_dir>.

+`-B, --quick-backup` Create a quick backup of the Stylish SQLite database in the same directory (by default it's the Firefox profile directory).

+The backup copies will have date&time stamps in their filenames so they won't get overwritten, you can make as many backups as you wish.